-The best wireless earbuds under 100 dollars you should get today.
+Here are the best wireless earbuds under 100 dollars that:

 |Rating||Price||Battery||Water protection||Companion app||More info|